peadargrant/data_architecture/pgdip_test/pgdip_test_spec.md

 - You may use any static resources on the internet, including searching interactive user forums.
 - You may not communicate with any other person in the class or outside of it.
 - You may not get dynamic assistance from another person or internet resource (e.g. ChatGPT).
-- You can (and should) use the shared server or a local install of Python and the databases we've studied to check your answers as you work.
+- You need to be able to connect to the shared server (or alternatively and at your own risk a local install of Python and the databases we've studied to check your answers as you work).

 # Layout

+All questions are compulsory.

 ## Question 1: Document databases (25%)